pangcrd/esp32-smart-photo-frame/README.md

 4. Open **Gallery** to upload photos.
 5. Open **Weather** to configure a location.

-If WiFi is not configured, the PhotoFrame creates a setup network.
-Connect to it and follow the browser instructions.
+If WiFi has not been configured, the PhotoFrame starts in **AP mode**:

+1. Connect your phone or computer to the WiFi network `PhotoFrame-Setup`.
+2. Open `http://192.168.4.1` in a browser.
+3. Goto wifi page and configure your home WiFi network.
+4. Reconnect your phone or computer to the newly configured WiFi network after the PhotoFrame restarts.

 ## Photo Requirements